Building an HR Department: A Step-by-Step Guide + Checklist

 • Paid time off (sick leave, vacation, holidays)

-• Employee perks (bonus’, gift cards)
+• Employee perks (bonuses, gift cards)

-Take your company culture and mission into account and choose specific benefits that would fit your organization’s profile.
+Take your company culture and mission into account, and choose specific benefits that would fit your organization’s profile.

 As for employee compensation, check the market and ensure that your pay structure is competitive and fair.
 Keep in mind that, as the economy changes, your compensation plans will need to be adjusted accordingly.